stepleton/NeoWidEx/MANUAL.md

 #### WIDGET READ

-:x: This option is not implemented yet :x:
+:x: This option is not implemented yet. :x:

 NeoWidEx reads a user-specified contiguous range of blocks from the Widget using the `Sys_Read` command.
-The data read from the drive will be read to the disk data buffer, which can be examined with the utilities available in the `BUFFER...` submenu.
+The data read from the drive will be read to the disk data buffer, which can be examined with the utilities available in the BUFFER... submenu.

 This command will not work on a Widget that has failed its self tests.

 #### WIDGET WRITE

-:x: This option is not implemented yet :x:
+:x: This option is not implemented yet. :x:

 NeoWidEx uses the `Sys_Write` command to write multiple blocks' worth of data from the disk buffer to a user-specified contiguous range of blocks on